Introduction to yt¶

 yt is an analysis toolkit operating on multidimensional datasets for a variety of data formats.
 It represents quantities varying over a multidimensional space as fields such as gas density, gas temperature, etc. Many fields are defined when yt loads the external dataset into “native fields” as defined by individual frontends for each code format.
 However, yt additionally creates many “derived fields” by manipulating and combining native fields. yt comes with a large existing set of derived fields, but you can also create your own.

 Central to yt’s infrastructure are data objects, which act as a means of filtering data based on spatial location (e.g. lines, spheres, boxes, cylinders), based on field values (e.g. all gas > 10^6 K), or for constructing new data products (e.g. projections, slices, isosurfaces).
-Furthermore, yt can calculate the bulk quantities associated with these data objects (e.g. total mass, bulk velocity, angular momentum) or you can define your own.
+Furthermore, yt can calculate the bulk quantities associated with these data objects (e.g. total mass, bulk velocity, angular momentum).

 The documentation section on analyzing data has a full description of fields, data objects, and filters.
 It also includes an explanation of how the units system works to tag every individual field and quantity with a physical unit (e.g. cm, AU, kpc, Mpc, etc.), and it describes ways of analyzing multiple chronological data outputs from the same underlying dataset known as time series.
 Lastly, it includes information on how to enable yt to operate in parallel over multiple processors simultaneously.